boogle-search/docs/docs/website/settings/remove-fencing.md

 Allows sprites to move offscreen, become as large or as small as they want, and allows touching blocks to work offscreen.

-This may slightly improve performance in some projects.
+This may slightly improve performance in some projects but is not necessary because you can set the size to 1/2 .

 :::caution
 This may break some projects.